Fwwebbird/New-Users/README.md

-Hello.
-These are the updates and notes for the latest builds of my "Barcode Guns"/new user program.
-Let me know if you see any bugs or whatever ty.

-What everything does:
+# Barcode Guns - Latest Build Updates and Notes

+## What Everything Does:

+### Order:
-Order: Opens email and immediately adds Jodi and Mike to the recievers.
-Adds PDF to that email, and asks what is going to be ordered so you don't have to type it all out.
+- Opens email and immediately adds Jodi and Mike to the recipients.
+- Attaches PDF to that email, and asks what is going to be ordered so you don't have to type it all out.

+### Barcode Guns:
-Barcode Guns: Makes a text file that puts in the code for Accuterm that makes a new Barcode user.
+- Creates a text file that generates code for Accuterm to make a new Barcode user.

+### Accuterm/CRM:
-Accuterm/CRM: Opens Rundeck and opens a text file that gives all the information for Katie.
+- Opens Rundeck and loads a text file that contains all the necessary information for Katie.

+### Webb Email:
-Webb Email: Opens a textbox to enter in what email groups the user will be in.
-Also opens new mailbox and alias page in postfix.
-(Make sure you're logged into postfix before running this or it will do nothing and make you login to 10 different sessions.)
+- Opens a textbox to enter the email groups the user will be in.
+- Also opens the new mailbox and alias page in Postfix.
+- **Note:** Ensure you're logged into Postfix before running this or it will do nothing, forcing multiple login sessions.

+### Elevate:
-Elevate: Opens Elevate tab.
+- Opens the Elevate tab.

-Some people are asking for automation but I have no plan for that (at this time ;) ).
+Some people are requesting automation, but there are no plans for that (at this time 😉).

+---

-Updates:
+## Updates:

-9/30/24
+### 9/30/24:
- -Made the "If ordering, save PDF first!!" label text red if there is no PDF saved from the last 10 minutes and green if there is.
+- Made the "If ordering, save PDF first!!" label text red if there is no PDF saved within the last 10 minutes and green if there is.